tytydraco/yessleep/out/I_was_hesitant_about_starting_a_relationship_with_a_woman_who_had_such_a_young_child_as_Ive_never_really_been_one_for_kids.md

 "Yes.
 Sorry, babe.
 Okay, I'm on my way there now.
 Wait.
 What time is your meeting?"

 She sighed.
-"It's at 10:30, Robert, so I need to leave her in the next 30 minutes."
+"It's at 10:30, Robert, so I need to leave here in the next 30 minutes."

 "Alrighty," I said.
 "I'll be there in half an hour."
 I knew I could have made it back to her house within five minutes but I didn't want to spend any more time there... any more time with him... than I had to.